Hey everyone, my name is Matt. Welcome to my shop.

 After losing my job and searching for a new position for several months, I came to the realization that I could pursue what I loved as a career.
 I have been a full-time content creator since early 2015.
 It hasn’t been easy, but I wouldn’t change anything and I have never been happier.
 I really enjoy interacting with the community and teaching people about something I love.

-I live in Brooklyn Center, MN with my wife Lindsay, our sons JR and Max, and Pancake, our French Bulldog.
+I live in Grant, MN with my wife Lindsay, our sons JR and Max, our daughter Eloise, and Pancake, our French Bulldog.

 What I do